amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 Adding and removing from the start of the list is simple since we have `this.first` reference:

 <a id="DoublyLinkedList.addFirst"></a>
-{% codeblock LinkedList.prototype.addFirst lang:js %}
+{% codeblock LinkedList.prototype.addFirst lang:js https://github.com/amejiarosario/algorithms.js/blob/master/lib/data-structures/linked-lists/linked-list.js full code  %}
   addFirst(value) {
     const node = new Node(value);